-In addition to individual variety and ambiguity, some key terms are very close to each other in definition, or require definition by contrast with other terms.
-For example, “there is only a thin line between cooperation and competition” (Wang et al., 2012, p.
-404).
-Further, ‘devolution’ can consist of many stages, involve many elements (Vieira et al., 2014), and is a much broader concept than ‘privatisation’ (Vieira et al., 2014).
-‘Privatisation’ itself should also be considered distinct from ‘commercialization’, as the latter retains more control for governments (Brooks and Cullinane, 2006).

-Another important consideration regarding how words are understood is that, although not always (Bergqvist and Cullinane, 2016), certain policies are often tacitly associated with specific outcomes.
+Another important consideration regarding how words are understood is that, although not always (Bergqvist and Cullinane, 2016), certain policies are often assumed to lead to specific outcomes.
 For example, it is tacitly assumed that ‘privatisation’ from public sector control to company control increases competition and efficiency, as it has “the main objective… to decrease direct government control over the company and to make it more responsive to market forces’’ (World Bank, 2000, module 2, p.
 46, cited in Pallis and Syriopoulos, 2007).
 Indeed, “privatization is perceived to be the most important policy for improving the efficiency of the ports sector (Cullinane et al., 2002)” (Tongzon and Heng, 2005, p.
 408).
 Yet, privatisation, per se, may not increase port efficiency or competitiveness, certainly not in ‘green port’ initiatives, as it is “unrealistic to think that the highly capital-intensive and high-risk areas in clean technology will be ‘led’ by venture capital, or ‘nudged’ by a small and unstructured green investment bank” (Mazzucato, 2013, p.
 196).
-Nor may ‘privatisation’ per se be the root cause of any efficiency gains that occur, for example, it could be argued that post-privatization UK ports are the most efficient in Europe (Cullinane and Wang, 2006a, Wang and Cullinane, 2006) not because of privatization per se, but because of the deregulation of employment and abolition of the National Dock Labour Scheme (Saundry and Turnbull, 1997).
-Any tacit assumptions with regard to key terms have an immediate bearing on the viability of being able to measure the impact of any reform as they may bias the expectations and questions asked.
+Indeed, in Australia, the inefficiency of how certain private companies ran the ports “led to calls for a single national regulator for Australia’s ports (Pettitt, 2007, p125-6).
+Nor may ‘privatisation’ per se be the root cause of any efficiency gains that occur.
+For example, it could be argued that post-privatization UK ports are the most efficient in Europe (Cullinane and Wang, 2006a, Wang and Cullinane, 2006) not because of privatization per se, but because of the deregulation of employment and abolition of the National Dock Labour Scheme (Saundry and Turnbull, 1997).Such assumptions have an immediate bearing on the viability of being able to measure the impact of any reform as they may bias the expectations and questions asked.

 Although such aspects as we note here regarding words and their understanding are highlighted in the literature, as is manifestly shown above by the literature cited, the bearing they have when considered in their totality upon the viability of measuring the impact of port governance reform is not.
-Yet, participants, researchers and policy makers may have differing understandings of words, and these interpretations may bias the results, and thus what they reveal about any ‘impact’.
-We argue that if policy makers and researchers carefully consider these possibly different understandings, they will have a clearer understanding of the limits and expectations of their own aims and outcomes.
+Nevertheless, much research is done through approaches that will very much depend on words, such as textual analyses of agendas (Cariou et al. 2014), questionnaires (Brooks and Pallis, 2008) and surveys (Verhoeven and Vanoutrive, 2012).
+Yet, participants, researchers, and policy makers may have differing understandings of words, and these interpretations may bias the results, and thus what they reveal about any ‘impact’.
+For policy makers, we would suggest that such considerations be built into legislation in the form of an inbuilt evaluation plan that is constructed at the same time as the port governance reform legislation is constructed.
+This could be done as part of an evaluation plan similar to one done by Transport Scotland (2015) to evaluate the introduction of rail fare increases.
+Although port governance reform is undoubtedly more complex, building such considerations into an evaluation plan from the outset clearly sets out the parameters and considerations for the measurement of any impact.
 Such enhanced understandings will help make the measurement of any impact more viable, and help contextualise the findings.
+Table 1 classifies these issues and offers suggestions for policy maker and researcher perspectives regarding how to consider them in measuring the impact of port governance reform.
+Although we present policy maker and researcher perspectives separately, we note that policy makers and researchers often work together, and that often these roles actually overlap in that policy makers are sometimes also researchers in central units of transportation.

+Table 1.
+Issues related to key terms and suggestions for considering these in measuring the impact of port governance reform.